armory/docs/content/en/docs/installation/guide/install-on-gke-operator.md

 run the `./create-secrets.sh` script to create Kubernetes credentials in your cluster.

+>Make sure you enable the right Auth Scopes on the GKE node pools, otherwise you may see authentication issues trying to write to Cloud Storage for logging.

 ## Configure Dinghy

 The `spinnaker-kustomize-patches` repository contains a patch for enabling